 Question: Are partners considered employees of a partnership or are they considered self-employed?

-- If you are a general partner of a partnership (or treated as a general partner in an LLC) that carries on a trade or business, your net earnings from self-employment include your distributive share of the income or loss from that trade or business.
-General partners must also include guaranteed payments for services rendered to or on behalf of the partnership as net earnings from self-employment.
+- If you're a general partner of a partnership (or treated as a general partner in an LLC) that carries on a trade or business, your net earnings from self-employment include your distributive share of the income or loss from that trade or business.
+General partners must also include guaranteed payments as net earnings from self-employment.

-- If you are a limited partner of a partnership (or treated as a limited partner in an LLC) that carries on a trade or business, only guaranteed payments you receive for services you rendered to or on behalf of the partnership are net earnings from self-employment.
-Limited partners do not pay self-employment tax on their distributive share of partnership income except as to the guaranteed payments.
+- If you're a limited partner of a partnership (or treated as a limited partner in an LLC) that carries on a trade or business, only guaranteed payments for services you rendered to, or on behalf of, the partnership are net earnings from self-employment.
+Limited partners don't pay self-employment tax on their distributive share of partnership income, but do pay self-employment tax on guaranteed payments.

 - Publication 541, Partnerships

-- Publication 3402 (.pdf) Taxation of Limited Liability Companies
+- Publication 3402, Taxation of Limited Liability Companies

 - Publication 334, Tax Guide for Small Business